Bonnie Rose Hudson

-Editor’s Note: Asia: Trade Route Safari will move to a slower pace for the rest of this winter.
+Editor’s Note: Asia: Trade Route Safari will move to a slower pace for the rest of this winter and first half of spring.
 Course Teacher Bonnie Hudson is also SchoolhouseTeachers.com’s Dailies unit studies coeditor and is working hard on many new Dailies features unveiled in recent weeks.

 * * * * *